ChewKeanHo/researches-filesystems-hierarchy/_Project/.internals/trademarks/README.md

 [![banner](/.internals/trademarks/animated-banner_1200x100.svg)](#)

-This houses the project (e.g. `git`) trademark graphic files like icons and banners.
-This is for end-users or customers to quickly recognizes the project as a product.
+This directory houses the project (e.g. `git`) trademark graphic files like icons and banners.
+This is for end-users or customers to quickly recognizes the project as a product visually.

 The outer-most layer here is production ready uses files.